Sukhdev Singh Babbar: Death

-He died on 9 August 1992 in a gunfight when heavily armed policemen stormed a villa in the city of Patiala in early August and captured him.
+He died on 9 August 1992, in a gunfight when heavily armed policemen stormed a villa in the city of Patiala in early August and captured him.
 At the time, he was India's most wanted Khalistani extremist.

 It is reported that India used the cat system (Special Forces personnel disguised as militant), to trap Babbar.
 He was captured with the help of a former Babbar member turned police-cat, who informed on him in exchange for a reward of ₹ 10,00,000.
 This former member helped trap Babbar by arranging a meeting of top Babbar militants, ostensibly to work out future strategy.
-For helping neutralize the chief of the most powerful group of militants in the state, the turned member also received a full third of the reward on Singh.
+For helping neutralise the chief of the most powerful group of militants in the state, the turned member also received a full third of the reward on Singh.